qiskit-community/mapomatic/README.md

 We can try to (partially) resolve this uncertainty by taking into account frequency collisions: possible frequency collisions can be the cause of very different actual fidelities of these mappings.
 By trying to avoid mappings with potential frequency collisions, we want to improve the performance of mapomatic.

 The first method we present consists of minimizing a score based on the collision dictionary.
 We minimize it on a subset of (the best) mapomatic mappings.
 This is achieved by using the function `best_fc_mapping`.
 The function takes the return of the `mapomatic.evaluate_layouts`  function (scores) as first argument and the return of `frequency_collision.collision_dict` (collision_dict) as second argument.
-The third argument specifies what subset mappings we want to look at. in our case, we choose '0.01' for the third argument.
+The third argument specifies what subset of mappings we want to look at.
+In our case, we choose '0.01' for the third argument.
 This means that we look at the list of layouts with the lowest mapomatic score up until layouts with a score of the lowest score+0.01.
 On this subset, we minimize a second heuristic (which we call here fc_score) based on the collision_dict.

 ```python